astralfields/dotfiles/README.md

 - vim
 - mpd + ncmpcpp

-I'd also like to mention that I'm currently using xfce4-power-manager.
+I am also currently using xfce4-power-manager.
 That's because my laptop uses some arcane technology which makes the screen brightness buttons very difficult to work with, but Xfce's power manager can do it somehow.

 ## Additional resources